ga4gh/vrs/docs/source/implementations/reference_implementation.rst

 support haplotypes, genotypes, and translocations/fusions.

-The top-level classes in VR are *identifiable*, meaning that VR proscribes how implementations can compute globally-consistent identifiers from the data.
+The top-level classes in VR are *identifiable*, meaning that VR prescribes how implementations can compute globally-consistent identifiers from the data.

 See this figure for a schematic representation.